Three Key Components for the Future of primary distribution

-Harmonic’s XOS Advanced Media Processor can ingest content from any source, and when combined with Harmonic’s VOS®360 Cloud Streaming Platform you gain unprecedented flexibility to customize content with a streamlined approach.
+Harmonic’s XOS Advanced Media Processor can ingest content from any source, and when combined with Harmonic’s VOS®360 Media SaaS you gain unprecedented flexibility to customize content with a streamlined approach.

 Telstra can align with shifts in the media industry, including growth in streaming services, media processing optimization with edge applications, and greater monetization with customized content.
 Telstra is addressing these new requirements and meeting demand with Harmonic's high-performance cloud and software-based solutions.

 Contact Harmonic if you’d like to see dramatic reductions in deployment time and video delivery costs, or if you’re looking to gain efficiency with an all-in-one solution for primary distribution.